 But your credit score can also prevent you from renting the apartment of your dreams.
 Landlords use credit scores to gauge whether an applicant is reliable and can pay rent on time.

-Most landlords look for credit scores that are a 600 or above, and for those that fall under a 600, finding a place to live can be a huge undertaking.
+You will usually need a credit score of 600 or more for an apartment, and for those that fall under a 600, finding a place to live can be a huge undertaking.
 If you have been notified that your rental application has been denied, you are most likely getting denied due to your credit score.

-If you want to rent your dream apartment with less than perfect credit, here are some ways you can make your dream a reality:
+If you want to rent an apartment with bad credit, here are some ways you can make your dream a reality:

-Getting a cosigner is a great way to increase your odds of approval in nearly any lending or rental situation.
-Usually, a cosigner is a close friend or relative that has a great credit score along with a secure income.
+Getting a cosigner is a great way to increase your odds of getting an apartment with bad credit.
+Usually, a cosigner is a close friend or relative that has a healthy credit score along with a secure source income.
 You are essentially “borrowing” their credit to increase the likelihood of approval.

 If you are looking to apply for various apartments, it’s a good idea to call the management company or landlord first to see if they have any credit requirements and what they are.
 Landlords tend to look for a monthly income of 3x the rental price.

 You can also browse listings on sites like Craigslist.
 When searching, search for listings that include the words “bad credit”.
 This should filter the results and show you landlords who will rent to consumers with bad credit.

 All in all, renting an apartment with bad credit is difficult.
 You might even be required to pay extra for a security deposit due to the increased risk you can pose to your landlord when you have a bad credit score.
 As a last-ditch effort, you can even offer to pay the landlord a little extra in rent per month in order to offset the risk.